thinkjs/www.thinkjs.org/view/en/doc/2.2/app_structure.md

 ### src

-`src` folder holds all of the source files, but you can only have it by using `--es6` option when create prjects.
+`src` folder holds all of the source files, but you can only have it when create prjects in `ES6` mode.
 After start project, the source files in `src/` will be compiled automatically into the `app/` folder with same name.

 ### src/common